Raster to Vector Conversionon October 24, 2012 at 4:54 am

 RasterToVector.biz is the leading provider of raster to vector conversion services , with over 2000 clients in North America, Europe and Asia.
-Just upload your scanned image using the form above and we’ll vectorize it for you.
+Just upload your scanned image using our “Get-A-Quote” form and we’ll vectorize it for you.
 If you have multiple files, you can upload them separately or zip them into a zip file and upload the zip file.
 We can vectorize drawings, logos, photographs, scanned text — literally any image in any format.

 Here are key advantages of our raster to vector conversion services: